samfok/remote_receiver_tutorial/README.md

 ## Raspberry Pi configuration

-We need to setup the software environment and the serial port.
+We need to setup the software environment and the serial port before running the code.

 ### Software requirements
 * Python 2.7
-* Python pip.
-Install with `sudo apt install python-pip`
+* Python pip - Install with `sudo apt install python-pip`
-* pySerial.
-Install with `sudo pip install pyserial`
+* pySerial - Install with `sudo pip install pyserial`
+* A clone of this tutorial repo

 ### Serial port setup
 The serial communication will use the UART pins on the Raspberry Pi 3 and have